open-atmos/PyMPDATA/README.md

 It enables one to code once for multiple dimensions, and automatically handles (and hides from the user) any halo-filling logic related with boundary conditions.

-MPyDATA ships with a set of **examples/demos offered as github-hosted Jupyer notebooks offering single-click deployment in the cloud using [mybinder.org](https://mybinder.org)** or using [colab.research.google.com](https://colab.research.google.com/).
+PyMPDATA ships with a set of **examples/demos offered as github-hosted Jupyer notebooks offering single-click deployment in the cloud using [mybinder.org](https://mybinder.org)** or using [colab.research.google.com](https://colab.research.google.com/).
 The examples/demos reproduce results from several published